mroach/mroach.github.io/_posts/2019-05-14-blackbird-power9.md

 * 8-core POWER9 CPU
 * Heatsink + Fan

-The 4-core bundle is several hundred less, but doesn't incldue the heatsink which costs another $110 separately, so may as well go for the larger kit.
+The 4-core bundle is several hundred less, but doesn't include the heatsink which costs another $110 separately, so may as well go for the larger kit.
 Plus 8 cores should really shine with compiling code and running Dockerized apps.